The EOF professional staff provides the following services

 - Graduation and Transfer Preparation

-New EOF students, accepted between Spring and early Summer, are expected to attend the Pre-Freshman Orientation program.
-The purpose of this orientation is to be a bridge to introduce the students to college life and to help the students prepare for college level work.
-Interactive sessions include:
+New EOF students, accepted between Spring and early Summer, are expected to attend the Pre-Freshman College Readiness & Success Summer Orientation program.
+The purpose of this orientation is to serve as a college preparatory program for incoming new students.
+Orientation includes: